costajob/app-servers/README.md

 ```

 #### Memory
-Memory consumption is far the worst of the tested languages, proving .NET outside of MS Windows still needs some tweaking.
+Memory consumption is the worst of tested languages, proving .NET outside of MS Windows still needs some tweaking.

 #### CPU
 Kestrel spawns multiple threads to grant parallelism.